Greece › Santorini › Hotels › Vasilicos Review

 - Parking: Free, gated, private parking.

 - Extras: Food and wine program with wine tastings, food pairings, Greek meze, private dining, and cooking classes.
 In-room spa services, 24-hour reception, 24-hour check-in.
-Daphne’s Details are the custom-designed accents of the hotel, including a ceramics collection inspired by the hotel and made by a local artist, a jewelry collection made from the family’s broken tableware, handmade beach bags inspired by Vlychada Beach at the south end of the island, a personal library in each suite curated by the owners of Atlantis Books, bespoke beach towels, Greek summer blankets, and hand-made olive oil soap.
+Daphne’s Details are the custom-designed accents of the hotel, including a ceramics collection inspired by the hotel and made by a local artist, a jewelry collection made from the family’s broken tableware, handmade beach bags inspired by Vlychada Beach at the south end of the island, bespoke beach towels, Greek summer blankets, and hand-made olive oil soap.

 - When to Book: The hotel is open from April 1 to October 31.
 Reserve at least 4 months in advance (6 months is better) for stays during the high season from June through September, and about 3 months in advance for the low and shoulder seasons.